 HOW VECTO System WOULD HAVE PREVENTED THIS DISASTER

 The VECTO System multifunction device is unique in the scope and diversity of its monitoring capabilities.
-Together with VECTO System Viewer, the data visualization interface, VECTO System enables hundreds of parameters to be measured and tracked simultaneously and in real time.
-In Boksburg’s case, both the AC main line and DC projection system could have been monitored by a single VECTO System unit.
+Together with VECTO Grid OS, the data visualization interface, the VECTO 3 enables hundreds of parameters to be measured and tracked simultaneously and in real time.
+In Boksburg’s case, both the AC main line and DC projection system could have been monitored by a single VECTO 3 multi-function power monitoring device.

 Health of the DC unit would no longer require scheduled monitoring that is subject to human error.
-VECTO System is pre-programmed to ensure that functional parameters are adhered to.
-VECTO System would have detected several anomalies in the DC back-up system weeks in advance of the incident had it been installed.
+The VECTO Grid OS is pre-programmed to ensure that functional parameters are adhered to.
+A VECTO 3 metering device would have detected several anomalies in the DC back-up system weeks in advance of the incident had it been installed.
 The battery bank would have indicated a consistently lower storage capacity in the weeks leading up to the incident, with steep declines in the final days before complete failure.
-VECTO System’s innovative Sentinel® data management system can be configured to analyse DC, single phase and three phase AC waveform data, and is programmed to notify key people when anomalies like Boksburgs DC power bank failure occur.
+VECTO System’s innovative Sentinel® data management system can be configured to analyse DC, single phase and three phase AC waveform data, and is programmed to notify key people when anomalies like Boksburg’s imminent DC power bank failure was occurring.

-The benefits of real time analysis and alarming is increasingly important in a world where ageing infrastructure and irregular maintenance poses ever greater risks.
-Had Boksburg installed VECTO System, there’s little doubt that disaster could have been avoided and significant capital expense avoided.
+The benefits of real-time power system analysis and alarming is increasingly important in a world where ageing infrastructure and irregular maintenance poses ever greater risks.
+Had Boksburg installed VECTO 3 monitoring devices, there’s little doubt that disaster could have been avoided and significant capital expense avoided.